Best electric cooktops: top picks for a stylish, efficient, and contemporary kitchen, chosen by experts

 Features: The Samsung NZ36K7570RG has features that make it stand out from many of the other cooktops in this list.
 The most significant is the built-in WiFi and Bluetooth feature that lets you control the cooktop remotely.

-It has five heating elements, including a triple burner with six-, nine-, and 12-inch heating circles.
-Plus, it is a dual burner with six and nine-inch circles.
+It has five heating elements, including a triple burner with six, nine, and 12-inch heating circles and a dual burner with six and nine-inch circles.
 Each element offers 3,300W of power, allowing rapid boiling or gentle simmering.
 The cooktop also offers two seven-inch heating areas that can be used separately or together when using larger cookware.
 Additionally, the cooktop has 15 heat settings for various cooking needs.

 The controls are known as dual-mode, offering magnetic analog knobs and a digital touch interface.
 The appliance is available in two sizes — 30 or 36 inches — and has two finishes: black stainless steel and stainless steel.